Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/signwriting-ai-and-layered-stewardship/essay.md

 The dataset layer is where provenance, permissions, terms of use, filtering decisions, evaluation design, and community-review requirements must become explicit.

+Synthetic signed text or generated signing output is a distinct downstream concern.
+Even when generated from written signs rather than copied from a signer video, deployment into education, translation, public communication, assessment, or community-facing tools still requires review at the affected layer.

-## Deaf, Signing-Community, and Local-Stakeholder Review
+## Signing-Community and Local-Stakeholder Review

 Signed languages should not be treated as private property in the ordinary sense.

-Deaf signers and signing communities have legitimate governance interests where language access, education, public representation, AI deployment, institutional decisions, datasets, and media use affect them.
+Relevant signers and signing communities have legitimate governance interests where language access, education, public representation, AI deployment, institutional decisions, datasets, and media use affect them.

 Authority should follow the layer, the affected community, and the consequence.

-Deaf signers, signing communities, educators, readers, and affected local stakeholders should lead or materially shape decisions where AI systems affect people and communities.
+Relevant signers, signing communities, educators, readers, and local stakeholders should materially shape decisions where AI systems affect people and communities.

 That includes: